-In the classroom, my goal is not simply to broaden the perspectives of my students through the texts they read and the histories they encounter, but also to foster their sense of affirmation and appreciation of differences.
-As a teacher, I want to stir my students’ curiosity and to support their journey towards intellectual independence.
+In the classroom, my overarching goal is to stir my students’ curiosity and to support their journey towards intellectual independence.
 To encourage students to move in this direction, I regularly incorporate engaged learning activities, service-learning projects, and self-directed assignments into my pedagogy.
-For example, during my time at USM I have cultivated partnerships with several local organizations including Portland Housing Authority (PHA), Partners for World Health, Cultivating Community, and Preble Street Resource Center.
-For example, at PHA my students work with Americorps VISTA employees to engage school-aged residents in dialogue about issues concerning identity, diversity, and multiculturalism.
-In preparation for this work, I lead my students through cultural competency workshops based on the Southern Poverty Law Center’s “Teaching Tolerance” materials.
-I also integrate experiential learning into my courses: my students and I walk the Portland Freedom Trail with artist/creator Daniel Minter, we kayak to Malaga Island with Drs.
+During my time at USM I have cultivated partnerships with several local organizations including Portland Housing Authority (PHA), Partners for World Health, Cultivating Community, and Preble Street Resource Center.
+I also integrate experiential learning into my courses: my students and I walk the Portland Freedom Trail with artist/creator Daniel Minter, we explore Malaga Island with Drs.
 Nate Hamilton and Rob Sanford, the archaeologists who led the effort to preserve the material culture of the island.
-I regularly partner with the Portland Museum of Art, Bowdoin College Museum of Art, SPACE Gallery, and Portland Stage to integrate cultural productions into my coursework and ensure that these opportunities are accessible for my students.
+I also regularly partner with the Portland Museum of Art, Bowdoin College Museum of Art, SPACE Gallery, Portland Stage and the Portland Symphony Orchestra to integrate cultural productions into my coursework and ensure that these opportunities are accessible for my students.